-While the New York State Department of Environmental Conservation has multiples rules and restrictions in place to ensure campers have a great time on the Lake George islands, here are some of the most important ones!
+While the New York State Department of Environmental Conservation has multiple rules and restrictions in place to ensure campers have a great time on the Lake George islands, here are some of the most important ones.

 Know Before You Go!